Belt & Hose Replacement

 - Record belt condition for future reference

-The following is a brief description of some of the different belts and hoses we inspect:
+The following is a brief description of some of the different belts we inspect:

 The engine drives some of your vehicle’s accessories.
 Instead of being supplied by electric power, these accessories rely on a series of pulleys and belts to operate.
 Some of these accessories include: